 Call2Teams - Customers

-User Registration refers to the Call2Teams user registering successfully with the PBX
+- User Registration refers to the service user successfully registering with the PBX/Trunk.

 TABLE OF CONTENTS

 - Diagnostic: Firewalls

 - Diagnostic: Ports

 - User Registration Diagnostics